MicrosoftDocs/well-architected/well-architected/performance-efficiency/prioritize-critical-flows.md

 Critical flows refer to the key user flows for paying customers or the flows for operations that are crucial to the workload functionality.
 These flows can include actions such as user registrations, sign-ins, product purchases, accessing pages behind a paywall, or any other key path or process within your workload.
 To identify critical flows, complete these tasks:

-- **Map the flows**.
+#### Map the flows

+refers to the process of identifying and outlining the paths or sequences of user interaction within a workload, as well as understanding the interdependencies between its components or services.
+This mapping provides a visual representation of how different components interact to support user actions.
+By mapping the flows, you gain clarity on the user journey.
+Mapping makes it easier to pinpoint crucial interactions and dependencies that are important for functionality.

 Identify the paths or sequences of user interaction within your workload.
 Map the dependencies between components or services within your application.
 Understand how these components interact to support the user flows.
 Also map the flows and identify the paths or sequences of user interaction within your application.
 To map the flows, you can use flowcharts, user journey maps, and prototyping tools.

+#### Monitor flow metrics

-- **Collect data**.
-Monitor and collect data that's related to the performance of each user flow.
-Collect metrics such as response times, error rates, throughput, and resource use.
-You can use these tools to collect data:
+Monitoring flow metrics involves consistently observing and recording performance-related measurements of user flows within a workload.
+These metrics provide insights into aspects like response times, error rates, and throughput.
+By focusing on these metrics, you can identify and prioritize the most vital user flows, ensuring optimal performance and user satisfaction.
+To monitor flow metrics, you can use the following tools to collect data:

     - *Analytic and tracking tools*: These tools provide insights into user behavior and interactions within your application.
 By analyzing user data, you can identify the most common flows, bottlenecks, or potential issues.